automated-construction/ACORN-shells/README.md

 Restart Rhino.

-After installing the plugin, you should be able to run example files that can be found in the Grasshopper folder.
+After installing the plugin, you should be able to run example files that can be found in the Examples folder.

+Files in GH folder are ongoing experiments.

 **Publications**